 Bulimba Home Renovation | Correcting Poor Layout

 Our clients for this project had always wanted a home in Brisbane to enjoy both inside and outside, living alongside their five grown-up children and their partners ranging in age from 18 to 25.

 Details of the Bulimba home renovation

-This space created in 2009 was so badly designed that it was dark and noisy and had no connection to the outside.
+This 2009 renovation was dark and noisy and had no connection to the outside.
 The purpose of engaging me was to remedy this situation.
 Thus I developed a new ground floor layout with an outdoor lounge, a guest room and an entertainment room with a bar.
 The design also included the building of a new garage.

-As always when I design a new home or renovation I take into account the aspect of the home, natural light and prevailing breezes.
-The final design took all of this into account, met with the client’s need for a home that reflected their lifestyle and retained the granduar of their 1880’s Queenslander.
+When I design a new home or renovation, I take into account the aspect of the home, natural light and prevailing breezes.
+The final design took all of this into account, met with the client’s need for a home that reflected their lifestyle and retained the grandeur of their 1880’s Queenslander.

 As architects, we design new homes and renovations of varying different styles.
 However, our firm has a significant amount of experience in Queenslander renovations, and Dion is known by many as the architect who has a specialisation in Queenslander renovations.
 Should you have a Queenslander that you would like to raise, extend or redesign, you may be interested in visiting our Queenslander gallery.

 Contact dion seminara architecture now to begin your project.